buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.18.1 =
+- Bancontact possibly disable after update to 2.18 [BP-725]
+- change default Billink name for front end
+- Fix for Billink remaining price item
+- Fix for Billink price rounding
+- tags in description field [BP-688]
+- Fix for AP, Klarna with MyParcel pick-up points [BP-563]
+- In3 Order As missing Dutch translations [BP-689]
+- Deliverytype error [BP-684]
+- Apple pay error on product page and checkout [BP-687]
+- It isn't possible to do refund for order with 10% discount and shipping costs [BP-587]

 = 2.18.0 =
 - Fixed MyParcel pickup points issue